czbiohub-sf/cerebra/README.md

 Authors
 --------
-This work was produced by [Lincoln Harris](https://github.com/lincoln-harris), [Rohan Vanheusden](https://github.com/rvanheusden) and [Spyros Darmanis](https://spyrosdarmanis.wixsite.com/mylab) of the Chan Zuckerberg Biohub
+This work was produced by [Lincoln Harris](https://github.com/lincoln-harris), [Rohan Vanheusden](https://github.com/rvanheusden) and [Spyros Darmanis](https://spyrosdarmanis.wixsite.com/mylab) of the Chan Zuckerberg Biohub.
+For questions please contact lincoln.harris@czbiohub.org

-Correspondence
+Contributing
 --------
-For questions please contact lincoln.harris@czbiohub.org
+We welcome any bug reports, feature requests or other contributions.
+Please submit a well documented report on our [issue tracker](https://github.com/czbiohub/cerebra/issues) or a pull request for more substantial changes.